AleksaArsic/ML-CPP-FW/README.md

 <a name="cheatsheet"></a>
 ## 9. Example usecase

-Following chapters contain "cheatsheet" on how to use the Neural Network Framework and is representative complete workflow.
+Following chapters contain "cheatsheet" on how to use the Neural Network Framework and is representing complete workflow.
 Complete code snippet can be found in ./src/main.cpp

 ### Include NNFramework